kibimon/monsto/contributing/README.md

 **For onlookers and posterity:**
 Monstodon is pro-queer, pro-trans software and its developers are strongly opposed to all forms of harrassment and any violation of boundaries without consent.
 If an external contributor fucks up badly, you can expect us to do what we can to protect the safety of everyone involved.
-If *we* fuck up badly, you should expect (and please hold us to) point №3, above.
+If *we* fuck up badly, expect point №3, above.
+(Feel free to hold us to it!)
 </div>